 The effects on your mental health

-One of the more overlooked parts of divorce and related family law issues is the toll it can take on mental health.
+One of the more overlooked parts of uncontested divorce and related uncontested family law issues is the toll it can take on mental health.
 Even a dispute without elevated levels of bitterness and contention can be stressful.
 Studies have long shown that family legal proceedings can lead to intense psychological effects, including anxiety, depression, loss of sleep and substance abuse.

 Mediation is not a foolproof option to prevent the onset of psychological issues.
-However, playing a more active role in your divorce or child custody dispute can help ease the strain of an already difficult time.
+However, playing a more active role in your uncontested divorce or child custody dispute can help ease the strain of an already difficult time.
 Benefits include potentially:

 - Saving both time and money